 relationship issues, loss, and all forms of trauma.
 Helping parents recover in therapy is of particular interest to me, because parenting can bring up so many emotions and issues, and without childcare, I know many parents aren’t getting the support they

 want and need.
 For two years I was able to offer on-site childcare which many individuals and couples benefitted from.
 My new office in Oak Park is space limiting, and so for now I’m not able to do it.
 I still help new parents find appropriate childcare

 when it’s a barrier to coming for help.

-Clinical Training: • Advanced Level trainee in trauma treatment, Somatic Experiencing Training Institute • Advanced Level trainee in Emotion Focused Therapy for Couples (EFT), Chicago Center for Emotion
+Clinical Training: • SEP (Certified Somatic Experiencing Practitioner), Somatic Experiencing Training Institute • Advanced Level (A) trainee in Emotion Focused Therapy for Couples (EFT), Chicago Center for Emotion

 Focused Therapy for Couples (CCEFT) • Senior Clinician, STEP Outpatient Substance Abuse Treatment Center, Inc. • Facilitator, VIP Anger Management Program • Advanced Trainee, San Diego Institute for Bioenergetic Analysis • Clinical Intern, Jewish Family

 Services • Clinical Intern, Domestic Violence & Sexual Assault, Center for Community Solutions • Masters of Social Work., San Diego State University • Bachelor of Arts, Columbia University & London School of Economics